ccao-data/data-architecture/dbt/models/shared_columns.md

 ## exemption_amount

 {% docs shared_column_exemption_amount %}
+Exemption amount.
+Looks like MV, but not sure yet.

 {% enddocs %}

 ## exemption_code

 {% docs shared_column_exemption_code %}
+Parcels can have multiple exemptions in any year and these codes are used to determine which exemption is associated with a given exemption value.

 {% enddocs %}

 ## exemption_description

 {% docs shared_column_exemption_description %}
+Descriptions for exemption codes.

 {% enddocs %}

 ## is_active_exe_homeowner